 - Add 1 tbsp more of oil or butter the bowl and toss together.
 If the pasta is cold, place in microwave-safe dish and reheat for 45 sec or so.

 - Spoon 1/3 cup or more pumpkin sauce on top.
 Then add your scallops.

 - Garnish with basil or herbs of choice.

 - Dig in!

-If vegan tofu or toasted almond slivers is a nice addition.
+- For a vegan option, tofu or toasted almond slivers are nice additions.

 Tools to help you make this YUMMY paleo pasta!